BrownFi/BrownFi-tech-docs/BrownFi-techspecs-V2.md

 After deploying the protocol, the deployer MUST transfer the admin roles to the predefined wallets / public addresses.

-Pool creation is permissionless with the risk of fake oracle feed.
+Pool creation is permissionless with the risk of fake or malicious oracle feed.
 This can be done by checking the pair and oracle IDs on frontends or routers, and some additional safeguards are designed [HERE](https://github.com/BrownFi/BrownFi-tech-docs/blob/main/adapter%20&%20admin%20roles.md).